 ##post setting up admin creds

-after setting up admin credentials you need to make sure , nobody else can hack in other creds.
+after setting up admin credentials you need to make sure , nobody else can hack using creds, from url setUp .
 To do that simply go to app/config/Routes.php and comment out lines 38 and 39 like this:

-##Now log in to see a crude admin task area
+##Now log in using your user name and password to see a crude admin task area

 to log in go to url: localhost:8080/blackcat